Brexit: living in France for the British

 – Britons who have British citizen family members already settled in France before December 31, 2020 (see criteria to be met) will be eligible for a free visa and access to a residence permit once they arrive in France.

-– British nationals arriving in France on or after January 1, 2021 who have no family ties with a Briton living in France will be issued with an ordinary residence permit.
+– British nationals arriving in France on or after January 1, 2021 who have no family ties with a Briton living in France will be granted an ordinary residence permit.

 Residence permits marked “European Union citizen” will continue to be valid until July 1, 2020, but will no longer be valid after this date.
-British nationals holding this title will therefore have to apply online for a title marked “withdrawal agreement”.
+British nationals holding this permit will therefore have to apply online for a permit marked “withdrawal agreement”.

 Can residence permits be used to travel within the EU?

-Residence permits issued in France allow travel to other Schengen countries, but only for periods not exceeding 3 months.
+Residence permits issued in France allow you to travel to other countries in the Schengen area, but only for periods not exceeding 3 months.
 You can also move within France.
 All you need to do is notify the Préfecture in your area of your change of address.

 Do British minors need a residence permit to enter France?